GitSeedHub/GitSeed-Protocol/README.md

 - who attested to the result (signer + policy)
 - what was published on-chain (project + version records)

-If you want to “Web3-ify” a project, GitNut gives you the foundation:
+If you want to “Web3-ify” a project, GitSeed gives you the foundation:
 **verifiable releases + on-chain registry + reproducible evidence**.

 ---

-## Why GitNut
+## Why GitSeed

 Most open-source software is “trusted” by reputation:
 GitHub stars, maintainers, and CI screenshots.

-GitNut replaces that with **cryptographic proof**:
+GitSeed replaces that with **cryptographic proof**:

 - Canonical source archive hashing
 - Signed attestations (source/build/release)